-The S&P 500 is 600 times bigger and only accounts for the 500 largest publicly listed companies in the USA.
+The S&P 500 is 600 times more significant and only accounts for the 500 largest publicly listed companies in the USA.
 But where does this $500 billion come from?

 How It Works With A Fictitious Cryptocurrency

 How does a cryptocurrency get its value?
 To answer that, I’m going to use an example?
 Mary has just created a cryptocurrency called PowerCrypto Coin.
-This fictitious Cryptocurrency has a maximum of 1000 coins, and every coin is pre-mined.
+This fictitious cryptocurrency has a maximum of 1000 coins, and every coin is pre-mined.
 After mining the coins, they immediately become tradable.
-Initially, Mary’s cryptocurrency has zero value because no one has bought any of its coins.
+Initially, Mary’s cryptocurrency had zero value because no one had bought any of its coins.

 Then, Steven hears about Mary’s cryptocurrency project and likes the sound of it.
 He agrees to buy $10,000 worth of Jenny’s coins for $20.
 Then, Mary decides to sell 500 coins to Steve through an exchange.
 By purchasing 500 coins, Steve has increased the overall value of Maria’s crypto project, and this process is called Market capitalization, to $20,000, with each coin being worth $20.
 After the sale, Jenny is delighted because she holds the other 500 coins and is now $10,000 wealthier.